edujbarrios/MacInfo/README.md

-# MacInfo
+# Mac Info
-A bash script that provides useful information of a Mac OS devide
+A bash script that provides useful information of a Mac OS device